Tumescent LiposuctionView More Before & Afters

 - The length of time needed to recover.
 Because of Dr. Schlessinger’s expertise, his patients are back to work and daily activities with minimal recovery time, usually within a day or so.
 If your surgeon states you won’t be back to work and play within a day or so, you aren’t getting the best method there is.

 - Complication rates.
-Dr. Schlessinger has performed this type of liposuction for over 15 years because this is the method that results in the least amount of complications.
-In fact, there are much fewer complications with this method than the regular/traditional method that plastic surgeons usually perform.
+Dr. Schlessinger only chooses to perform SmartLipo/tumescent liposuction because this is the method that results in the least amount of complications.
+In fact, there are much fewer complications with this method than the regular/traditional method that other surgeons usually perform.

 What happens during the procedure?

-Dr. Schlessinger will then do the SmartLipo part if you are doing that procedure in addition to the tumescent liposuction.
+At this time, we will then do the SmartLipo part.
 This part takes about 30 minutes, and then Dr. Schlessinger will proceed to perform the tumescent liposuction part, which involves suctioning the additional fat.
 This part takes about 45 minutes.
 Then you will be taken to the recovery room to relax and eat the lunch of your choice prior to being discharged to a friend or family member, who will take you home to rest for the remainder of the day.

 What happens after the procedure?

 - You will go home after the procedure and rest for a few hours, after which you may gradually increase your activity as tolerated.
 After 1 to 5 days you may resume normal activities.
 Typically, patients go back to work after the second day post operative.